Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 This pattern of authority, consultation, accountability, and escalation forms a decision architecture.

-> The real architecture of an organization becomes visible in who is allowed to make which decisions.
+> Decision authority reveals how architecture is actually shaped.

 **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
 {: .notice--info}

-## Architecture Is a Decision System
+## Architecture Emerges Through Decisions

 Every architecture reflects decisions.